Raiffeisen's eastern strategy on the line after CEO exit

 Eleni Papoula, an analyst at Berenberg Bank, said a sale price equal to book value was more realistic.

-"If Raiffeisen were to sell its Russian business at a similar multiple to (Russian savings bank) Sberbank (SBER.MM), then it could get up to 1.7 billion euros."
+"If Raiffeisen were to sell its Russian business at a similar multiple to Sberbank, then it could get up to 1.7 billion euros."

 "If it does sell Russia, its pretax profit might almost halve.
 I'm not sure it can afford to do that at this stage without tangible evidence that the other geographies are picking up," she said.